dailyappsupport-source/myone-legal/privacy-policy.md

 ### 4.6 Public market data

-If you enable crypto pricing, the App requests prices from CoinGecko.
-Requests contain no personal data.
+If crypto or PAXG-derived gold pricing is enabled, the App requests cached prices from MYONE Cloud Functions.
+The backend refreshes public Tokocrypto market data for all users on a shared interval, and requests to Tokocrypto contain no personal data.

 ---